 The juice keeps well in the deep freezer but it NEVER lasts that long.

 Travel broadens the mind – teaches you so so so much.
-I had to go halfway across the world to learn to juice passion fruit.
-What a small price to pay for amazingness xxx
+I had to go halfway across the world to learn to juice passion fruit but what a small price to pay for its amazingness xxx